fabmax/physx-jni/README.md

 // Create the PxCudaContextManager PxCudaContextManagerDesc desc = new PxCudaContextManagerDesc();
 desc.setInteropMode(PxCudaInteropModeEnum.NO_INTEROP);
-PxCudaContextManager cudaMgr = PxTopLevelFunctions.CreateCudaContextManager(foundation, desc);
+PxCudaContextManager cudaMgr = PxCudaTopLevelFunctions.CreateCudaContextManager(foundation, desc);

 // Check if CUDA context is valid / CUDA support is available if (cudaMgr != null && cudaMgr.contextIsValid()) {